The last one is the hardest to write…bear with me it will be a long one xx

-His condition took a massive turn for the worse overnight and I called his amazing palliative care nurse to come back to the house first thing.
-We knew from the very beginning that Bren wouldn’t spend his last days in hospital, and palliative care had been making it possible for me to care for him at home.
+His condition took a massive turn for the worse overnight and I called his palliative care nurse to come back to the house as soon as he could.
+We knew from the very beginning that Bren wouldn’t spend his last days in the hospital, and palliative care had been making it possible for me to care for him at home.
 We were told on the 29th that this was it and I should get our families here immediately and tell the children that we were going to lose him.

 Everyone who could get home had been to say their goodbyes.

-Bren stayed with us all morning — his mum, his kids, me, our sisters and nieces were all there.
-We sat with him in the lounge room, chatting over a cuppa as we took great care of his body, just like he had his whole life — until the wonderful people from Beckers came to begin his journey home.
-My dad and our Andy came over just after Bren passed and before everyone else arrived to help him freshen up.
+Bren stayed with us, in his chair, all morning — his mum, his kids, me, our sisters and nieces were all there.
+We sat with him in the lounge room, chatting over a cuppa and taking great care of his body, just like he had his whole life — until the wonderful people from Beckers Funeral Home came to begin his journey home.
+My dad and Andy came over just after Bren passed and before everyone else arrived to freshen him up.

 That afternoon my husband, I believe, blessed us with the most beautiful rainbow I have ever seen.
 It hugged our house for about an hour, letting us know he had arrived safely and would never leave us.